-- 10.17.
-Flat Roof: §16-4.12e.6(c) requires that flat roofs shall provide that all visibly exposed walls have an articulated cornice that projects horizontally from the vertical wall in order to create the appearance of a 1 1/2 to 2 1/2 story facade.
-This does not apply to the proposed childcare facility, but may apply to the medical building. - 10.18.
+10.17.
+Flat Roof: The plan complies. §16-4.12e.6(c) requires that flat roofs shall provide that all visibly exposed walls have an articulated cornice that projects horizontally from the vertical wall in order to create the appearance of a 1 1/2 to 2 1/2 story facade.
+This does not apply to the proposed childcare facility, but it does apply to the medical building.
+The medical building contains a combination of a flat and hipped roof.
+The flat portion contains an articulated cornice that projects horizontally from the vertical wall.
+The applicant should indicate on the plan or testify to the distance of the horizontal projection, however, it does appear to comply.

+- 10.18.
 Window Proportion: The plan complies. §16-4.12e.7(a) requires that windows be appropriately proportioned to the building.
-The proportion of the windows is appropriate to the building.
+The proportion of the windows is appropriate on both buildings.
 The plan complies. - 10.19.
-Retail/Office Window Requirement: Additional information is required.
+Retail/Office Window Requirement: A variance may be required.
 Per §16-4.12e.7(b), first story facade of retail, office and restaurant buildings which faces a street and/or has a pedestrian access shall have large pane display windows which occupy at least 75% of the first story facade.
-As this pertains to the medical office, architectural details of the building are required to determine conformity. - 10.20.
+The proposed medical building contains glazing and tall, glass windows along the first floor façade on both of its street facing sides.
+The proposal appears to meet the spirit of the requirement, however, quantifiably it does not.
+Only 25% of the front/west facing façade contains glazing/windows, while the northern/side façade which faces a public street contains 29% glazing/windows.
+This office notes that there is a potential conflict within the regulations between varying architectural requirements which may preclude an applicant from meeting all of the architectural requirements.
+This does not apply to the childcare facility as it is not a retail/office use. - 10.20.
 Outdoor Furniture Consistency: Additional information is required.
 Per §16-4.12e.8(a), all lighting, benches, trash receptacles and signage shall be designed to be compatible with the architecture of the building(s).
 No details have been provided for the play equipment.
 This information should be provided in addition to the lighting details, signage and fencing information that has been submitted so that consistency can be determined. - 10.21.
-Mechanical Building Screening: The plan complies.
+Mechanical Building Screening: Additional information is required.
 Per §16-4.12e.8(b), mechanical equipment serving the building(s) shall be screened from public view by the design of the building and/or by landscaping features integrated with the overall design of the building(s).
-The mechanicals are proposed within the building.
-The plan complies. - 10.22.
+The mechanicals in the childcare facility are proposed within the building.
+The mechanicals for the medical building are not indicated on the architectural drawings or site plan.
+The applicant should provide this information so that conformance can be determined.
+If testimony is provided indicating conformance, that information should be included on the plans a condition of any approval. - 10.22.
 Consistency of Pavement Material: Additional information is required.
 Per §16-4.12e.8(c), the materials used for all internal sidewalks and pathways connecting buildings, parking areas and public areas to sidewalks along the street(s) and to the Township's pathway network shall be chosen to enhance the architecture of the building(s) and the attractiveness of the site development.
 The applicant should testify as to how the proposed pavement material for sidewalks and pathways is consistent with the overall building design.
 This would also require that the applicant submit architectural drawings and elevations for the proposed medical building.